 Our aim is to support all of students to ‘be the best version of themselves’.
-This flows through everything that we do at The Grove.
+This flows through everything that we do at the Inclusion Base.
 In turn it is how we aim for our students to view themselves and their progress.
 We consistently link this with our Orchard Oath.

 “Orchard Mead is committed to providing the best educational opportunities for each young person in order for them to learn and flourish.
 Positive relationships between all members of our academy community are the cornerstone of our approach and underpin all of our interactions.